GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 OK, so now you know a little about the csv extended storage, it is time to put it to use.
 As you should make sure that the OSM ids in the csv file correspond with OSM ids of the pbf file that you use to build the graphs, we have provided a csv file from NetAScore for Glasgow which map to the OSM pbf file that we used previously.
-You can get the csv file from the same place as the pbf file.
-Once you have downloaded the csv file, put move it to the `files` folder of the openrouteservice setup, and delete any folders and data that are in the `graphs` folder.
+You can get the csv file (named `netascore_glasgow_converted.csv` from the same place as the pbf file.
+Once you have downloaded the csv file, move it to the `files` folder of the openrouteservice setup, and delete any folders and data that are in the `graphs` folder.
 Your file structure should not look like the following:

 ```
 openrouteservice